 The Venice Visitor Tax Is Something Of Which To Be Aware

-The Venice visitor tax has been discussed for years and this complete guide will help you plan your next vacation to Italy with confidence and knowledge.
+The Venice visitor tax has been implemented for a couple years and this complete guide will help you plan your next vacation to Italy with confidence and knowledge.

 For many years Venice has struggled with the difficult balance of tourism revenue and the quality of life for the residents in La Serenissima (The Most Serene).